Godzilla (2014 film): Box office

-In January 2014, John Furrier of Forbes predicted that the film would flop, stating, "hands down, Godzilla will be the biggest box office bomb of 2014.
-Godzilla as a character is box office poison", citing the box office performances of past monster films (including Godzilla films) to bolster his prediction.
+In January 2014, John Furrier contributed to Forbes an analysis listing three forthcoming 2014 films that would flop: Godzilla, RoboCop, and Guardians of the Galaxy.
+He awarded Godzilla the number one slot, stating, "Hands down, Godzilla will be the biggest box office bomb of 2014.
+Godzilla as a character is box office poison."
+He cited the box office performances of past Godzilla films, as well as non-related monster films, to bolster his prediction.
 Legendary estimated that the film would need to gross $380 million worldwide to break-even.

 Godzilla grossed $9.3 million in North America at early Thursday screenings, one of the best late-night openings for a non-sequel, and $93.2 million for the entire weekend, making it the fifth highest opening weekend in 2014.
 Its opening weekend gross broke the records for the highest weekend debuts for a disaster film and a creature feature, surpassing The Day After Tomorrow and The Lost World: Jurassic Park simultaneously.
 The film also surpassed The Matrix Reloaded to achieve the highest May opening weekend for any Warner Bros. film at the time.
 It was estimated that approximately half of the gross was in 3D screenings.
 In its second weekend, which saw competition from X-Men: Days of Future Past, Godzilla had a 66% drop.
 At the end of its domestic run, Godzilla grossed $200.7 million in North America, the lowest total ever for a movie that opened above $90 million.
 Godzilla finished as the 13th highest-grossing film of 2014 in North America.

 Also on May 15, Godzilla opened in every major market internationally, with the exception of China and Japan, grossing $103.4 million, giving it a worldwide opening weekend of nearly $200 million.
 On June 13, the film opened in China and grossed $10.9 million for the largest opening day in that country for 2014, and would open with $37 million for the weekend.
 The film finished with $77.6 million as the 18th highest-grossing film in that country for the year.
 On July 25, Godzilla finally opened in Japan, where it opened at number one and grossed $6.95 million for the weekend, the second-highest opening weekend in Japan of any foreign film in 2014.
 Considered a "robust debut", this helped push the film's global box office to over $500 million.
 It eventually finished with just shy of $30 million in Japan, making it the 12th highest-grossing film in that country for the year.
 Godzilla finished its theatrical global run between $324–328 million from international markets, giving it a worldwide total of $529 million and making it the 14th highest-grossing film of 2014 worldwide.
 Calculating in all expenses, Deadline Hollywood estimated that the film made a net profit of $92.3 million, shared between Warner Bros. and Legendary.